ietf-wg-add/wg-materials/Using Github.md

 >The document should consider the impact of adding an additional field to the response text.
 It also should elaborate on split DNS impacts, and section 2 line 3 should say MUST.

-Improve by:  Submit each item as separate ISSUE.
+Improve by:  Submit each item as separate issue.

 #### Commenting on Issues